Philadelphia Amputation Lawyer

 Emergency fasciotomy is the preferred treatment for severe compartment syndrome, but in some cases, amputation is necessary.
 Often, medical professionals must make the difficult choice between a life and a limb.
 Ultimately, it is health care provider’s responsibility to maintain a high level of care at all stages so as to prevent such devastating decisions.

 In the aftermath of an amputation, it is imperative that you obtain extensive documentation proving not only that negligence occurred, but also that it was directly or indirectly responsible for your amputation.
 Keep detailed records of your ordeal, and be sure to take plenty of photos.
 Depending on the evidence, you may be able to recover extensive damages for your suffering.
-At Rosenbaum & Associates we have helped numerous amputees obtain full and fair compensation for all their losses.
+At Rosenbaum & Associates, Philadelphia amputation lawyer and firm founder, Jeff Rosenbaum, has helped numerous amputees obtain full and fair compensation for all their losses.

-If you believe your amputation was prompted by negligence in a health care facility, seek qualified legal assistance as soon as possible.
-The strong team of medical malpractice attorneys at Rosenbaum & Associates can help you obtain the compensation you deserve and hold responsible parties accountable.
-Call 1-800-7-LEGAL-7 at your earliest convenience to schedule a free case consultation.
+If you believe your amputation was prompted by negligence in a healthcare facility, seek qualified legal assistance as soon as possible.
+The strong team of medical malpractice attorneys at Rosenbaum & Associates have extensive experience in amputation injuries and can help you obtain the compensation you deserve by holding responsible parties accountable.
+Contact us online or call 1-888-664-6974 at your earliest convenience to schedule a free legal consultation with a compassionate amputation lawyer in Philadelphia.